MayankYadav39/Magazine_cover_generator/README.md

 -----

-# 📰 AI Magazine Cover Generator
+# 📰 Magazine Cover Generator

 This project is an AI-powered tool designed for the Inter-IIT Tech Preperation to automatically transform any user-uploaded image into a professional-looking magazine cover.
 The system uses a multi-stage pipeline involving advanced generative models for image creation and a sophisticated OCR correction module to ensure high-quality, legible text.